Diamond Naturals Kitten Food has a formula designed for the nutritional needs of young kittens.

 Before diving into some particular details, there’s one important thing to remember.
 Though there are general guidelines, there are no hard and fast rules.
 Each cat has individual differences, just like anything else.
 Keeping this in mind, let’s explore some of the best practices on feeding frequency from Cornell Feline Health Center.

 Growing Kittens Need a Bit More Food

-Once your cat turns about six months old, he is likely considered to be mature.
-That means he is no longer a kitten!
-As your cat gets older, you will want to consider reducing meal frequency.
-Try feeding him two times per day rather than three.
+Once your cat turns about six months old, you likely consider them mature.
+That means they're no longer a kitten!
+As your cat gets older, you want to consider reducing meal frequency.
+Try feeding them two times per day rather than three.

 How Much to Feed Cats

 As far as the amount of food to put in the dish, Kirkwood Animal Hospital provides some helpful guidelines.
 First, be sure to feed kitty a quality food with plenty of protein.
-Indoor cats will likely require between one-third to one-half cup of food daily.
+Indoor cats likely require between one-third to one-half cup of food daily.

 Consider Kitty’s Health